llambdaa/bash-tutorial-se/README.md

 ##### chmod
 However, if not already done, the script must be set to executable mode.
-Otherwise the interpreter won't run it, </br> because the file is seen as a normal text file.
+Otherwise, the interpreter won't run it, </br> because the file is seen as a normal text file.
 To do so, execute ```chmod +x ./path/to/script/fac```. </br> This will add(*+*) the mode e*X*ecutable to the script file.

 ##### Globalization
-The script is now executable, but not globaly visible.
+The script is now executable, but not globally visible.
 You still have to provide a path to the file </br> and thus it is seen as a simple script, not as a command. </br></br>Either, you move it into a folder found in $PATH - this is where the system looks for files with the </br> name matching the issued command.
 Or you include the path to your command into $PATH. </br></br>One way to do so, is to edit ```~/.bashrc``` using the editor of your least mistrust. </br> In there, you enter ```PATH=$PATH:/path/to/script/```.
 This script will be issued each time an </br> interactive session is started and so $PATH will always include your custom path. </br> After editing, you have to either source .bashrc or restart the terminal.